CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 How to Choose the Best Channels for Your Customer Support Strategy

 With the advent of business ratings, online reviews, and social media, your company’s customer support efforts are now integral to your brand’s reputation and your customer experience online.
-Quite frankly, it doesn’t matter how great your marketing efforts are if your support and experience are lacking.
+It doesn’t matter how great your marketing efforts are if your support and expertise are lacking.

 A brand for a company is like a reputation for a person.
 You earn reputation by trying to do hard things well.